ADVANCED STATISTICS AND DATA ANALYSIS - 2023/4

 Workshop Hours: 20

 Lecture Hours: 22

 Captured Content: 4

 Prerequisites / Co-requisites

-PSY1020 and PSY1032: each of these modules must be completed prior to taking this module.
+PSY1020 (Introductions to statistics and data analysis) and PSY1032 (Further statistics and critical thinking) each of these modules must be completed prior to taking this module.

 - Logistic regression